In page navigation

-If you think you’re ready to trade Ethereum, the second-largest cryptocurrency in the world by market cap, check out the table below.
+If you think you’re ready to get started with the second-largest cryptocurrency in the world by market cap, check out the table below.
 If you need more time to study first, keep reading.

 Here are three of the most important pieces of the Ethereum trading puzzle:

-- Exchange – A cryptocurrency exchange allows you to trade Ethereum in tandem with a fiat currency (such as U.S. dollars or British pounds) or other cryptocurrencies (such as Ethereum).
+- Exchange – A cryptocurrency exchange allows you to swap Ethereum with a fiat currency (such as U.S. dollars or British pounds) or other cryptocurrencies.
 Exchanges are recommended for more advanced traders, as they’re typically more challenging to navigate than other trading methods.

-- Broker account – A broker account is any account you can open which allows you to facilitate investments, be that holding shares or being actively involved in Ethereum trading.
+- Broker account – A broker account is any account you can open which allows you to facilitate investments, be that holding shares or making lots of moves every day.
 There are many variations with minor differences.
-However, the most important thing to know is: A CFD (contract for difference) broker allows you to trade Ethereum without actually owning them.
-This means that you can trade Ethereum, but you wouldn’t be able to withdraw and spend the ether.
+However, the most important thing to know is: A CFD (contract for difference) that lets you speculate on the price of Ethereum without actually owning any.
+This means that you wouldn’t be able to withdraw and spend the ether.
 Rather, you’d withdraw profits in your local currency.

-- Wallet – A crypto wallet stores the keys used to receive, spend, and track ownership of cryptocurrencies, including Ethereum.
+- Wallet – A wallet stores the keys used to receive, spend, and track ownership of cryptocurrencies, including Ethereum.
 A crypto wallet can take the form of a digital device, program, or service.
-If you’re trading a significant amount of Ethereum, a crypto wallet offers an extra level of security that can be well worth the wallet’s typically reasonable purchase price.
+If you’re trading a significant amount of Ethereum, a wallet offers an extra level of security.

-If you don’t want to risk your capital before understanding the process, many Ethereum trading platforms will let you trade with a demo account, a useful practice technique that will help you get acclimated to trading in real time.
+If you don’t want to risk your capital before understanding the process, many Ethereum trading platforms will let you trade with a demo account, a useful practice technique that will help you get acclimated to Ethereum trading in real-time.

 As a beginner, you’re probably best off starting with a CFD broker, as this won’t involve having to buy and hold Ethereum.
 CFD brokers offer the ability for investors to buy and own a contract representing Ethereum ownership, without owning actual Ethereum coins.
 So you won’t have to worry about both the cost and hassle of finding a place to securely store your coins.